dmiddleton92/MileHighCars/README.md

 ## Installation

     In order to use this application you will need to download Node.js.
-Clone my repository and run Node index.js to run this application
+Clone my repository and run npm run start to run this application

 ## Usage

-    Download repository, use node index.js to run application.
+    Download repository, run npm run start to run application.

 ## Contributors